keyboardmedicNL/Twitchgoinglive/Readme.md

 # important
 I have swapped to using user_id's instead of usernames for the script, if you a running a version with usernames please convert your streamers.txt to one with user_id's instead (step 5 in how to)
+A new line in the config has been added called categories for the full version, see below

 # what is it
 a simple script that polls a list of twitch channels and posts a message to a discord webhook when they are live with a thumbnail and such. updates the message on a predefined schedule and deletes message when the stream goes offline, cleans up all old messages on restart to avoid double posts when the bot crashes.